Robert-beep773/LEDprojectFall2025/README.md

 ### Show Text in Cool Ways
 - **Static text** - Just show some words (small or large font)
-- **Scrolling text** - Make your message scroll across the screen continuously
+- **Scrolling text** - Make your message scroll across the screen continuously (fast or slow speed)
-- **Scroll and stop** - Scroll from right to left, then stop when it's centered
+- **Scroll and stop** - Scroll from right to left, then stop when it's centered (fast or slow speed)
 - **Fade in** - Text smoothly fades in (looks really nice!)
 - **Breathe** - Text pulses like it's breathing (great for attention-grabbing)